The minimum age to get a learner's permit is 15 years and 6 months of age.

 Your first driver's license will be valid for up to eight years, depending on your age when the license is issued, and will expire on your birthday.

-For many individuals authorized to be in the U.S. temporarily (limited duration), a learner's permit/driver's license will be valid only for the amount of time that the individual is legally permitted to stay in the U.S. You will not be eligible to receive a limited duration learner's permit if your authorized stay in the U.S. is less than 30 days from the date of your application.
-The expiration of the permit/license will be the same as the expiration date shown on the document used to prove legal presence.[Back to Top]
+If you are temporarily authorized to be in the United States, a limited duration learner's permit will be valid only for the amount of time you are legally permitted to stay in the United States.
+If your authorized stay is less than 30 days from the day you apply, you will not be eligible to receive a limited duration learner's permit.
+The expiration of the permit will be the same as the expiration date on the document used to prove legal presence.[Back to Top]

-For questions about driver fitness, refer to Medical and Mental Requirements
+For questions about driver fitness, refer to Medical and Mental Requirements.